willforde/script.module.codequick/docs/tutorial.rst

         url = url_constructor(url)
         return plugin.extract_source(url)

-:func:`plugin.extract_source<codequick.resolver.Resolver.extract_source>` uses youtube-dl to extract the video url, and sence it uses Youtube-dl, it will work with way more than just youtube.
+:func:`plugin.extract_source<codequick.resolver.Resolver.extract_source>` uses "YouTube.DL" to extract the
+video URL.
+Since it uses YouTube.DL, it will work with way-more than just youtube.

 .. seealso:: https://rg3.github.io/youtube-dl/supportedsites.html

-And finally we just need to initiate the codequick startup process.
+So to finish, we need to initiate the "codequick" startup process.
-This will call the callback functions automatically for you.
+This will call the "callback functions" automatically for you.

 .. code-block:: python